ilikefoodonly/dot-files/README.md

 ``````
 # wallpaper
 ![4-nord](https://user-images.githubusercontent.com/89000017/138401248-006471f3-f275-4cb1-9e1a-60a41d2de035.png)
-credits to the one made this i dont know you sorry
+credits to the one made this.
+sorry i don't know the one who made this